cloudflare/cloudflare-docs/content/durable-objects/learning/limitations.md

 ## Development tools

-[Wrangler tail](/workers/wrangler/commands/#tail) logs from requests that are upgraded to WebSockets are delayed until the WebSocket is closed.
-Wrangler tail should not be connected to a script that you expect will receive heavy volumes of traffic.
+[`wrangler tail`](/workers/wrangler/commands/#tail) logs from requests that are upgraded to WebSockets are delayed until the WebSocket is closed. `wrangler tail` should not be connected to a Worker that you expect will receive heavy volumes of traffic.

 The Workers editor in the [Cloudflare dashboard](https://dash.cloudflare.com/) allows you to interactively edit and preview your Worker and Durable Objects.
 In the editor, Durable Objects can only be talked to by a preview request if the Worker being previewed both exports the Durable Object class and binds to it.
 Durable Objects exported by other Workers cannot be talked to in the editor preview.